 Is Croatia Safe?

 Let’s start by directly answering the question on everyone’s minds: is Croatia safe for travel?

 Before we expand upon these safety risks, we should note it may be a good idea to get travel insurance coverage for Croatia.
-We at Travel Lemming love World Nomads, but be sure to compare policies and read the fine print.
+You can easily get a quote in minutes through VisitorsCoverage — and it may cost less than you think!

 Covid-19 in Croatia